microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraEnvironment.md

 ## Description

-when you use `Connect-Entra`, you can choose to target other environments.
+When you use `Connect-Entra`, you can choose to target other environments.
 By default, `Connect-Entra` targets the global public cloud.

 ## Examples